intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 conda activate bigdl
 # Use conda or pip to install all the needed Python dependencies in the created conda environment.
 pip install bigdl
+pip install conda-pack # Use conda-pack to pack the conda environment to an archive
 ```
 ### Options
 * When you are running a program on Ray backend, please install Ray as below: